 If you are interested in learning more about how to pollinate carrots and beets, check out this video showing how we perform crosses in the greenhouse.

 We interact regularly with partners in the public and private sector, as well as with farmers and equipment makers.
 In 2013, the University of Wisconsin-Madison hosted the 36th International Carrot Conference at the Monona Terrace Convention Center in Madison.
 The event included research presentations, field visits, and discussions.
 The event was sponsored in part by Sakata, Asa Lift, Sumika Agrotech, Vilmorin, Nunhems, Monsanto – Seminis, and the Wisconsin Potato and Vegetable Grower’s Association.
+We will host the next International Carrot Conference in Madison at the Monona Terrace in August, 2018.

 Obtaining germplasm from our program